Similarity-based Random Partition Distribution for Clustering Functional Data: Similarity-based random partition distribution

 We explore the relationship between our partition distribution and existing frameworks, as depicted in Figure~\ref{fig:connect}.
 Setting $\alpha\beta=1$ in the proposed distribution yields alignment with the Ewens--Pitman attraction distribution with a discount of $0$, developed by \cite{dahl2017random}.
 A fundamental divergence from this approach is our adoption of the GDP rather than the Pitman--Yor process.
 While GDP and the Pitman--Yor process fall under the same category of Generalized Dirichlet Random Weights~\citep{connor1969concepts,ishwaran2001gibbs}, they are differentiated by their parametrization philosophies.
 The GDP signifies a straightforward relaxation of the model constraints, whereas the Pitman--Yor process revises the DP's ``rich-get-richer'' paradigm through the incorporation of a discount factor.
 The choice of model philosophy is predominantly determined by the specific attributes of the dataset and analytical objectives.

-Considering the attributes of alternative distributions and datasets is instructive to comprehend the rationale for employing GDP-based methodologies.
+Considering the attributes of alternative distributions and datasets is instructive to comprehend the rationale for employing GDP-type methodologies.
 Primarily, in the DP, the number of clusters increases at a logarithmic rate of the sample size~\citep{korwar1972contributions,antoniak1974mixtures}.
-Both practical and theoretical evidences suggest that the DP's tendency to finely differentiate data often results in an excessive number of clusters \citep{miller2013simple}.
+Both practical and theoretical evidence suggest that the DP's tendency to finely differentiate data often results in an excessive number of clusters \citep{miller2013simple}.
 Moreover, the Pitman--Yor process, characterized by its power-law tail decay, encounters similar challenges \citep{pitman1997two,ayed2019beyond,miller2014inconsistency}.
+While the Pitman--Yor process can yield a finite number of clusters with specific discount parameters, it requires the number of clusters to be fixed in advance; therefore, unless one assumes that the number of components is known a priori, it is not practical~\citep{deblasi2013gibbs,miller2014inconsistency}.
 Subsequently, the dataset of primary interest in this context is functional data, notably high-dimensional.
 Owing to their intricate structures, functional data are readily classifiable, thus benefitting supervised classification tasks \citep{delaigle2012achieving,wakayama2021fast}.
 However, in clustering scenarios where the number of clusters is indeterminate, such high dimensionality may engender an overabundance of clusters.
-Consequently, the intrinsic nature of the DP could be exacerbated by the functional data, and thus, using a GDP-based method is preferable \citep{rodriguez2014functional}.
-We refrain from setting $\alpha\beta$ to $1$ or lower.
-Instead, we advocate for either constructing the prior distribution so that $\alpha\beta$ exceeds $1$ or fixing it at a value greater than $1$.
+Consequently, the intrinsic nature of the DP could be exacerbated by the functional data, and thus, using a GDP-type method is preferable \citep{rodriguez2014functional}.
+To mitigate over-clustering, it is preferable to restrict the parameter space to the region where $\alpha\beta > 1$ or to assign larger probability density there.
+Therefore, in our implementation, we adopt a prior distribution that places more mass in the region $\alpha\beta > 1$, and we also discuss the resulting behavior of the posterior.